Academy of Our Lady of Peace

 OLP Women’s Symposium

-In partnership with students, faculty, alumna and community partners, under the leadership of Dr. Lek, OLP reinvisioned the traditional career day, to provide students with a real-world experience akin to a professional conference.
+In partnership with students, faculty, alumnae and community partners, under the leadership of Dr. Lek, OLP reinvisioned the traditional career day, to provide students with a real-world experience akin to a professional conference.
 This spring of 2021 we celebrated the 7th Annual OLP Women’s Symposium with the theme “Watch Her Rise: Lessons in Perseverance and Reinvention.”
 This event took an in-depth look at the roles and responsibilities, as well as life stages, of today’s woman.
-Open to the public, from high school students to seasoned business professionals, the OLP Women’s Symposium featured a series of workshops, lectures, and highly curated panels with 71 panelists who are prominent leaders in their industries.
-The half-day event, mandatory for all students and open to guests, left the 1,900+ attendees with tangible advice, lessons learned, and inspiration for what’s next in their lives.
-This year’s keynote speaker featured the first latina ever to go in space, Dr. Ellen Ochoa.
+Open to the public, the OLP Women’s Symposium featured a series of workshops, lectures, and highly curated panels with 71 panelists who are prominent leaders in their industries.
+The half-day event left the 1,900+ attendees with tangible advice, lessons learned, and inspiration for what’s next in their lives.
+This year’s keynote speaker featured the first Latina ever to go in space, Dr. Ellen Ochoa.
 She’s also only the second female Director of NASA’s Johnson Space Center—where she led the human space flight enterprise for the nation from 2013 to 2018.
-This innovative experience is just one example of how OLP, in partnership with students and faculty, has iterated to create something powerful and relevant for students today!
+This innovative experience is just one example of how OLP, in partnership with students and faculty, has created something powerful and relevant for students today!

 Architects of Change